Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 sionals, brown sun-bathers, school

-children of all ages, hues, and creeds
+children of all ages, hues, and ereeds

 on the sand.
 Stunt flyers, prima

-donnas, and parachute Jumpers; street
+donnas, and parachute jumpers; street

 fakers, and “the world’s smallest